 …further proof that there are two Americas: the people who own stocks and mutual funds and have seen their assets rise dramatically in the 1990’s and those who are completely dependent on wages, which have risen far less if at all. –An Empire Wilderness: Travels Into America’s Future, Robert D. Kaplan

-While this idyllic vision did not exist for everyone (esp if you were not acceptably “white”), the reality existed enough where the National Park Service famously instituted the Mission 66 improvement plan that, again, many other public land agencies mirrored as well.
-Outdoor recreation boomed be it for overnighters or day-use activities throughout the country.
+While this idyllic vision did not exist for everyone (especially if you were not acceptably “white”), the reality existed enough that the National Park Service famously instituted the Mission 66 improvement plan that, again, many other public land agencies mirrored as well.
+Outdoor recreation boomed, be it for overnighters or day-use activities throughout the country.

 However, in 2019, the landscape changed, as I discussed before.

 We (Americans) work longer, increasingly not keeping up with the cost of living, and spend less leisure time on the outdoors or any aspirational pursuits for the matter.

 In the time of COVID and wildfires, though, I see one outlier: The 10% of the outdoor user base that can travel a 100-mile round trip at least once a year for outdoor recreation.